Updating this post with new images and processes. This sentence will be gone when completed.

 BAKE COOKIES

-- Preheat over to 350° and line 2 cookie sheet pans with parchment paper.
+- Preheat 350°F (175°C or 180°C) and line 2 cookie sheet pans with parchment paper.
 I used a medium cookie scoop for the cookie ball.
-If you use a small cookie scoop, you will need to drop the time it takes for them to bake.
-I would start to look at them at the 9-minute mark and adjust accordingly.
-Taking a medium cookie scoop, roll them into a ball with your hand if the dough has gotten too cold and hard warm the cookie dough ball in your hand.
+Roll the cookie dough into a ball with your hands using a medium cookie scoop to scoop the cookie dough.
+If the dough has gotten too cold and hard, warm the cookie dough ball in your hand.
 It will make it easier to do the thumbprint.

 - Put your thumb straight down into the ball and then just spread out the hole a little so you have a lovely well for the fig filling.
 Add the fig filling using a teaspoon.
-Press down slightly to secure the mixture—Bake for 11-13 minutes.
+Bake for 11-13 minutes.
 You want the bottoms to be light brown.
 Once the cookies are removed from the oven, leave them on the cookie sheet pan for a few minutes, then move to a cooling rack.

 - You will have some of the fig filling left over; I put the fig filling into small containers to use on toast or bagels.
-Just store it in the fridge.
+Can be stored in the fridge for 2 weeks.

 NUTRITION DISCLAIMER